 - Plan procedures for assessing and evaluating health behavior.

 - Describe social marketing and communication theories that guide health promotion and prevention efforts.

 - Identify some of the ways in which these theories and approaches are used in business-related health promotion efforts.

 - Demonstrate proficiency in health education/promotion and academic competence to apply for the national CHES exam and graduate programs in health-related fields.

 Course Requirements Checklist

-The student will participate in 2 Discussion Board Forums.
+The student will participate in 2 Discussions.
 Each discussion will consist of a thread and at least 2 replies.
-The Discussion Board Forums are based on topics from the readings and presentations.
+The Discussions are based on topics from the readings and presentations.
 The instructor is looking for substantial, thoughtful, and critical discussions.
-Threads must be submitted by 11:59 p.m.
-(ET) on Thursday of the assigned module/week, and replies by 11:59 p.m.
-(ET) on Monday of the same module/week.

 The student will submit a 2–3-page paper reflecting on a provided prompt.
-He/She should integrate course readings, notes, and at least 1 outside text or article reference.
-This assignment must be submitted by 11:59 p.m.
-(ET) on Monday of Module/Week 5.
+He/she should integrate course readings, notes, and at least 1 outside text or article reference.

-The student will prepare a detailed review of an article provided by the instructor.
+The student will prepare a detailed review of an article within the Learn section of the assigned module: week.
 The student should provide a scholarly critique of the study components and findings in a 2–4-page paper.
-This assignment must be submitted by 11:59 p.m.
-(ET) on Monday of Module/Week 6.

-There will be 2 exams during this course.
-The exams will consist of true/false and multiple-choice questions and will have a 1-hour time limit.
-The exams are open-book/open-notes and must be completed by 11:59 p.m.
-(ET) on Monday of the assigned module/week.
+There will be 2 quizzes during this course.
+The quizzes will consist of true/false and multiple-choice questions and will have a 1-hour time limit.
+The quizzes are open-book/open-notes.